FloodRunner/FloodRunner/README.md

 ### 5. Deploying FloodRunner React Web App

-The front end allows users to create/manage element tests and view the results of those tests.
+The front end allows users to create/manage browser tests and view the results of those tests.

 You will need to configure the `web-configmap.yml` file and ensure you put in the correct settings for your Auth0 instance and also the correct url for your floodrunner api, which should be at `https://app.<YOUR DOMAIN>/api`.